SkylineCommunications/dataminer-docs/develop/CICD/Skyline Communications/Quality Gate/CICD_Quality_Gate.md

 keywords: CICD, SonarQube, SonarCloud, Quality Gate, Quality
 ---

-# CI/CD Quality Gate Github
+# CI/CD quality gate GitHub

-A CI/CD Pipeline allows deployment to automatically block if it does not meet a certain quality standard.
-These standards are configured at each organization and sometimes tweaked for specific departments or outputs.
+With a CI/CD pipeline, deployment can be automatically blocked if it does not meet certain quality standards.
+These standards are configured per organization and are sometimes tweaked for specific departments or outputs.
 They supplement manual efforts in quality control, such as code reviews and manual testing procedures.

-At Skyline Communications' GitHub organization, we strive to reuse the same quality gate for all our coding artifacts (Connectors, Automation Scripts, Libraries, Tooling, etc.).
+Within Skyline Communications' GitHub organization, we strive to reuse the same quality gate for all our coding artifacts (connectors, Automation scripts, libraries, tooling, etc.).

-## Valid Compilation
+## Valid compilation

-Firstly, if you provide a Visual Studio solution, we will attempt to compile it on the GitHub runner agents.
-This often catches assembly mistakes.
-For example, when a developer references code from a third-party assembly but forgets to add that assembly to their repository.
-If we did not catch these, things might compile okay on their machine but would not compile on other developers' machines.
+If you provide a Visual Studio solution, we will first attempt to compile it on the GitHub runner agents.
+This often catches assembly mistakes, for example when a developer references code from a third-party assembly but forgets to add that assembly to their repository.
+If such mistakes were not caught, things might compile okay on the machine of the original developer but would not compile on other machines.

 To accomplish this, we run: